janmartenjongerius/janmartenjongerius.github.io/random/boundaries.md

 ![Wipe device policy](google-apps-device-policies.png)

 I was outraged.
 This is my personal device.
 It is not expected of me to have it connected to my office account and I do that of my own accord.
-Then suddenly the employer decides that it should be able to wipe all your personal data from a device that is not owned by them?
+Then suddenly, the employer decides that it should be able to wipe all your personal data, from a device that is not owned by them?

 I immediately disconnected all office accounts from my phone.
 The next monday one